JLany/Gray-Scale-Image-Processor/README.md

 11) Shuffle Image (any order of quarters)
 12) Blur Image

+- The grayPics folder has some gray scale images to experience with. (make sure to include them in the same directory of the source code file)
+- To see the 12 filters applied check the Results folder.

 ## Contributors:
 [Mahmoud Adel](https://github.com/DarkenSoda) - [Maya Ayman](https://github.com/MayaZayn) - [Yousef Kilany](https://github.com/JLany)